 Baked cheesecakes take time, but boy are they worth the effort.
 The tricky bit is waiting for it to cool fully before tucking in.
 I still like the no-bake chilled cheesecakes, but this baked raspberry cheesecake is better.

-I have a nice no-bake Baileys and Maltesers cheesecake recipe if you need something quicker.
+My wife has a nice no-bake Baileys and Maltesers cheesecake recipe if you need something quicker.

 Digestive Biscuits

 Like most cheesecakes, this one has a crushed digestive biscuit base.
 If you haven’t got a food processor, put the biscuits in a plastic bag and bash them with a rolling pin.
-It’s actually very therapeutic, just like tenderising steak.
+It’s very therapeutic, just like tenderising steak.

 You could probably use other biscuits, but digestives seem to work best.
 They must be good, they are the UK’s best-selling biscuits and 70 are eaten every second.
 That’s 6 million a day.